-In 2005, the European Union adopted a directive on ship-source pollution, imposing criminal sanctions for intentional, reckless or negligent pollution discharges by ships.
-The directive could result in criminal liability for pollution from vessels in waters of European countries that adopt implementing legislation.
+In October 2009, the European Union amended a directive to impose criminal sanctions for illicit ship-source discharges of polluting substances, including minor discharges, if committed with intent, recklessly or with serious negligence and the discharges individually or in the aggregate result in deterioration of the quality of water.
 Criminal liability for pollution may result in substantial penalties or fines and increased civil liability claims.